 Can we really stop eating sugar altogether?
-And what would this mean?
-There have been books published, ...VIEW THIS ARTICLE
+And what would this mean? ...VIEW THIS ARTICLE

 Similar to why vegetarians and vegans don’t eat animal products, a plant based diet is good for the environment.
 It’s good for the environment for a number of reasons including reducing our carbon footprint, saving animals and their habitats, conserving water (used to make dairy products such as milk) and reducing both pollution and waste in the air and land.
 It’s no wonder that many people have turned to vegetarianism/veganism and plant based diets after watching different documentaries on Netflix and seeing increased media interest which have been going into these issues in more depth.

 Better Gut Health with a Plant Based Diet